Elyasb14/tinyweather/README.md

 ### Contribution

 We are happy to have users contribute, however, in the early stages, the author will take a largely dictatorial approach to the software design.

+### Scripts

+Put custom built scripts in this directory.
+There are two scripts that gather climate data from the USDA and plot SWE and rain accumulation.
+These are examples of the flavors of scripts that should be added.